 The Generations of Hope Mural

-The GENERATIONS OF HOPE MURAL is the first public mural commissioned by Asian American Women Artists Association (AAWAA) in partnership with Frank McCoppin Elementary School, painted by muralists Erin Yoshi and Frankie Gamez.
+The GENERATIONS OF HOPE MURAL, located on the 6th Ave side of our school, is the first public mural commissioned by Asian American Women Artists Association (AAWAA) in partnership with Frank McCoppin Elementary School, painted by muralists Erin Yoshi and Frankie Gamez.

 The mural was completed in July 2018 and officially unveiled on September 28, 2018, which included community speakers such as District Supervisor Sandra Fewer.

 The community mural aims to be a leading example of: